CapOfCode/legal-solution/README.md

 ## Knowledge
-The Legal Solution Website serves as an example of a website designed to provide legal information and assistance.
+The Legal Solution Website helped me to learn slider and overly.